myslqyr/myslqyr/README.md

 - I’m interested in open source operating system ,linux kernel and computer architecture.

-- I once worked as a kernel development intern in Deepin kernel sig.
+- I once worked as a kernel development intern in deepin kernel sig.